Telcrome/ai-trainer/documentation_source/index.rst

 ======================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 4
    :caption: Contents:

    getting_started
    mission
    next_major_version
    cli

+   trainer

 AI-Trainer is a toolbox that defines multiple exciting simplifications to your workflow:

-- A dataset format that allows to group several properties (images) for one entity
+- A dataset format that allows to group several properties (e.g. images) for one entity (e.g. a medical patient)
-- A labelling tool that helps gives us AI-assisted proposals for unlabelled data
+- A labelling tool that helps us with AI-assisted proposals for unlabelled data
 - Data generators that actually work without further modification to train your own models!

-This page only contain hand-written tutorials and explanations, the docstrings are available in the corresponding code.

 Indices and tables
 ==================